 To copy your files, just use the method that you normally take to upload your files, and download them instead.
 If you do it through FTP, then copy them through FTP.
 If you use a browser to access your site via your web hosts' online "File Manager" (or the like), then do it that way.

-You might want to consider making all your internal links relative links to simplify your relocation process.
+If you don't have your own domain, you might want to consider making all your internal links relative links to simplify your relocation process.
 You can always hardcode links again later if that's what you prefer.

 If your old web host forced you to add some banner code or text link to your pages, this is a good time to delete them.